benm-stm/ansible-architecture-example/README.md

-# ansible-architecture-example
+# Lnsible-architecture-example
 a small ansible architecture example to automate tasks (and some best practices)

+## On how does it consist
-this repo is shipped with a jenkins pipeline file in the jenkins repo which permit to deploy ssh_key in the destination machines

-some part are missing which are the jenkins config, the docker image for ansible 2.6.0 which must be declared in the jenkins conf as a node
+this repo is shipped with a jenkinsfile (in the jenkins folder) which deploys ssh_keys in the destination machines. some part are missing which are the jenkins config, the docker image for ansible 2.6.0 which must be declared in the jenkins conf as a node

+## what's important
 My opinion is to split the repo to 3 part
 1- inventory
 2- roles